 Finding out that you are expecting and bringing home your newborn are some of the most memorable moments of your entire life.
 It’s an exciting time, and there is so much to learn!
 Hip Health is an important area of a baby’s health that is often overlooked or misunderstood.
-Loose hip joints are the most common abnormality in newborns and affect approximately one in ten babies.
-This may be difficult to detect and usually goes away during the first few weeks of life.
+Loose hip joints are the most common abnormality in newborns and affect approximately one in ten babies.1 This may not be easy to detect and usually goes away during the first few weeks of life.
 However, loose ligaments around the hip can lead to complete hip dislocation, continuing joint instability, or poor hip socket development.
 This range of hip abnormalities is called Hip Dysplasia.
 Hip dysplasia often goes untreated because it can be challenging to detect.

 The most important takeaway new parents should have is that hip dysplasia is often curable without surgery if discovered within the first six months of life.
 Educating oneself on this common condition can save your child pain and suffering later in life when surgery may be the only solution.